-- 1. The student will be required to complete a Comprehensive Examination which will include questions in the following content areas: - a.
+- 1. The student choosing this option must prepare a thesis on an appropriate topic approved by his or her supervisory committee. - The student choosing this option is required to complete a minimum of 40 quarter hours of course work.
+In addition, the student will be required to register for a minimum of 10 quarter hours of thesis credit. - B. Comprehensive Examination option - The student will be required to complete a Comprehensive Examination that will include questions in the following content areas: - a.
 Core courses. - b.
 Area of concentration. - 2.
-Students choosing this option will be required to complete a minimum of 50 quarter hours of course work. - 3.
-The Comprehensive Examination may be taken a maximum of two times.
+Students choosing this option will be required to complete a minimum of 50 quarter hours of course work. - The Comprehensive Examination may be taken a maximum of two times.

-C. Specialization Option
+C. Specialization option